French Bulldog Dachshund Mix: France and Germany United

 - Playtime

-Short walks once or twice per day are sufficient for the Frenchie Weiner.
+Short walks once or twice per day are sufficient for Frenchie Weiner.
 As much off-the-leash time as possible will help the Dachshund side to satisfy their curiosity.

 Mental challenges are vital.
 Keep your pup attentive and entertained by teaching them something new every day.
 You can even practice this at home.